How to identify the dead cone in the top-quark jet: Angular structure of top-quark jet

+Now we turn to the realistic case of an unstable top-quark with decay width $\Gamma_t = 1.42$ GeV.
+The main decay channel is $t \to b W$, where we consider only processes with leptonic decays $W \to e\nu$ for simplicity.
+The partonic or hadronic final states are now formed by a gluon jet and a b-quark jet.
+Jets with radius $R=0.2$ are obtained again from the \textsc{FastJet} analysis as discussed above, the b-jet is defined as the one which contains the b-quark or a B-hadron, the effect from $b\bar b$ production is negligible.
+The primary gluon is again constructed as sum over all jets except for the b-quark jet.
+According to Eq.~\eqref{FKhozeOtt} this jet represents the gluon emitted in leading order either from the initial top-quark (amplitude $A$) or in the top-quark decay from the top- or from the b-quark (amplitude $B_1$).

-The appearance of the two processes with amplitudes $A$ and $B_1$ in Eq.~\eqref{FKhozeOtt} from top quarks with different virtual masses is visualised in Fig.~\ref{fig:top_stripes}.
+These two processes can be distinguished by different virtual masses as is visualized in Fig.~\ref{fig:top_stripes}.
 In the left panel a plot of the invariant masses M($b\ell \nu +g$) versus M($b\ell \nu$) is shown for the parton final state, in the right panel for hadrons with b-quark replaced by B-hadron.
 The presence of two stripes is clearly visible in both figures, the events fall with a large probability into one of the two classes.
-The vertical stripe of events corresponds to a fixed mass $M(b\ell \nu)$ or $M(B \ell \nu)$ near the top mass and represents the events with gluon emission from the primarily produced virtual top-quark $t^* \to t g$ as in the case of stable top-quark ($\widehat{t\bar t}$ dipole).
-The horizontal band corresponds to events from the $\widehat{tb}$ dipole with the invariant mass of the particles $M(b\ell\nu +g)$ or $M(B\ell\nu + g)$ near the top-quark mass corresponding to the decay $t\to b \ell\nu+g$ with variable virtual b-quark or t-quark mass.
-The maximal density along the stripes is obtained at the mass scale $m_t=172.5$ GeV for the respective mass combinations, where the gluon has minimum momentum; in this mass range both components overlap.
+The vertical stripe of events corresponds to a fixed mass $M(b\ell \nu)$ or $M(B \ell \nu)$ near the top-quark mass and represents the events with gluon emission from the primarily produced virtual top-quark $t^* \to t g$ as in the case of stable top-quark ($\widehat{t\bar t}$ dipole in amplitude $A$).
+The horizontal band corresponds to events from the $\widehat{tb}$ dipole (amplitude $B_1$) with the invariant mass of the particles $M(b\ell\nu +g)$ or $M(B\ell\nu + g)$ near the top-quark mass corresponding to the decay $t\to b \ell\nu+g$ with variable virtual b-quark or t-quark mass.
+The maximal density along the stripes is obtained at the mass scale $m_t=172.5$ GeV for the respective mass combinations, where the gluon has the minimum momentum; in this mass range, both components overlap.
 It is remarkable that the stripes for hadrons and partons show a rather similar density over the stripes although hadrons are generated in a later phase of the jet evolution with a higher particle multiplicity.
+It is essential here that hadron decays with photons like $\pi^0\to \gamma \gamma$ are included.